supabase/supabase/examples/nextjs-ts-user-management/README.md

 # Supabase Next.js User Management

-This example will get you set you up for a very common situation: users can sign up with a magic link and then update their account with public profile information, including a profile image.
+This example will set you up for a very common situation: users can sign up with a magic link and then update their account with public profile information, including a profile image.

 This demonstrates how to use: